Atsuta Shrine

-Atsuta Shrine (熱田神宮, Atsuta-jingū) is a Shinto shrine traditionally believed to have been established during the reign of Emperor Keikō (71-130) located in Atsuta-ku, Nagoya, Aichi Prefecture in Japan.
+Atsuta Shrine (熱田神宮, Atsuta-jingū) is a Shinto shrine, home to the sacred sword Kusanagi no Tsurugi, one of the three Imperial Regalia of Japan—traditionally believed to have been established during the reign of Emperor Keikō (reigned 71–130 CE).
+It is located in Atsuta-ku, Nagoya, Aichi Prefecture in Japan.
 The shrine is familiarly known as Atsuta-Sama (Venerable Atsuta) or simply as Miya (the Shrine).
-Since ancient times, it has been especially revered, ranking with the Grand Shrine of Ise.
+Since ancient times, it has been especially revered, ranking with the Ise Shrine.

 The 200000 m2 shrine complex draws over 9 million visitors annually.